Victory Capital (VCTR)

 David C. Brown, Chairman and Chief Executive Officer

-David C. Brown has served as the Chief Executive Officer of Victory Capital Holdings, Inc. since August 2013 and Chairman of the Board of Directors since April 2014.
-He joined Victory Capital Management (VCM) in 2004 and held senior roles including President and Chief Operating Officer.
-Before joining VCM, he spent five years at Gartmore Global Investments, Inc., in senior management positions, including Chief Financial Officer and Chief Operating Officer of Gartmore Emerging Managers, LLC.
-Prior to Gartmore, he worked for Ernst & Young LLP as a Manager in Assurance & Advisory Business Services, focusing on investment management businesses.
-Mr. Brown was instrumental in the 2013 management buyout of Victory Capital from KeyCorp, with New York-based Crestview Partners (a private equity firm) playing a key role, indicating his experience managing a private equity-backed company.
-He has also served on the Boards of Directors for Alderwood Partners LLP and Cerebellum Capital.
+David C. Brown has served as Chief Executive Officer of Victory Capital Holdings, Inc. since August 2013 and Chairman of the Board of Directors since April 2014.
+He joined the firm in 2004 and held multiple senior-level positions, including President and Chief Operating Officer, prior to his current role.
+Before joining Victory Capital, Mr. Brown spent five years at Gartmore Global Investments, Inc., where he held several senior management positions, including Chief Financial Officer and Chief Operating Officer of Gartmore Emerging Managers, LLC.
+Prior to Gartmore, he worked as a Manager in the Assurance & Advisory Business Services unit at Ernst & Young LLP, focusing on investment management businesses.
+Victory Capital partnered with Crestview Partners, a private equity firm, in 2013 to complete a management buyout from KeyCorp, establishing the company as an independent entity under Mr. Brown's leadership.

 Michael D. Policarpo, President, Chief Financial Officer and Chief Administrative Officer

-Michael D. Policarpo is President, Chief Financial Officer, and Chief Administrative Officer for Victory Capital.
-He joined the firm in 2005 and has held several senior-level roles, including Chief Operating Officer and Chief Financial Officer.
+Michael D. Policarpo is the President, Chief Financial Officer, and Chief Administrative Officer for Victory Capital, responsible for the firm's financial operations, accounting, treasury management, and day-to-day business platform operations.
+He joined Victory Capital in 2005 and has held various senior-level roles, including Chief Operating Officer (2016-2019) and Chief Financial Officer (2013-2017 and again since 2019).
 Before joining Victory Capital, Mr. Policarpo served as Vice President of Finance for Gartmore Global Investments, Inc., where he was responsible for strategic planning and held positions such as Chief Financial Officer of Advisor Services and corporate controller.
-He also worked for Ernst & Young LLP as a senior accountant, focusing on investment management companies.
+Earlier in his career, he worked as a senior accountant at Ernst & Young LLP, specializing in investment management companies.

-Mannik S. Dhillon, President, Investment Franchises & Solutions and Head of Product & Strategy
+Mannik S. Dhillon, President, Investment Franchises & Solutions and Head of ETFs

 Nina Gupta, Chief Legal Officer and Head of Human Resource Administration